julelang/manual/src/std/io.md

 	fn Write(mut self, buf: []byte)!: (n: int)
 }
 ```
-Implements the basic Write method.
+Implements the basic Write method\.

-Write writes len(buf) bytes from buf to the underlying data stream.
-It returns the number of bytes written from buf (0 &lt;= n &lt;= len(buf)) and any error encountered that caused the write to stop early.
-Write must remain the slice data without any mutation after call.
+Write writes len\(buf\) bytes from buf to the underlying data stream\.
+It returns the number of bytes written from buf \(0 &lt;= n &lt;= len\(buf\)\) and any error encountered that caused the write to stop early\.
+Write must remain the slice data without any mutation after call\.

-Implementations must not retain buf.
-Exceptionals are not standardized.
-Should be documented by implementations.
+Implementations must not retain buf\.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## StrWriter
 ```jule